-Genshin Impact: How to enter Stormterror's Lair
+Genshin Impact Stormterror Guide: How to break the tower seals and defeat the dragon

-Exploring the massive open world of Genshin Impact gives me the same sense of wonder I felt while playing The Legend of Zelda: Breath of the Wild for the first time.
+Exploring the massive open world of Genshin Impact can give the same sense of wonder felt while playing The Legend of Zelda: Breath of the Wild for the first time.
 There are so many interesting things to see and plenty of puzzles to solve as your journey around.
 Perhaps the biggest puzzle players face early on is figuring out how to break the seal on Stormterror's Lair.

 If you've been dying to figure out how to get inside this enormous wind bubble or are having trouble defeating the dragon, we're here to help.
-Here's everything you need to know about Stormterror's Lair.
+Here's everything you need to know about Stormterror's Lair, regardless of whether you're playing on mobile or console.

 Entering the wind dome